tomminux/k8s-in-udf/README.md

     inventory/hosts

-according to your UDF configuration.
+according to your UDF configuration: please be carefull on second interafce name, it could be eth1 or ens6, check on your boxes.

 Modify